kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Limits of Content Based Systems

-User tastes evolve.
+User tastes evolve
-Over specialization occurs.
+Over specialization occurs
 Diversity drops

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.